-- Pinch of salt
+- Pinch salt

-- 150 g (1 1/4 cups) ground almonds* (almond meal)
+- 150 g (1 ¼ cup) ground almonds (almond meal) *

-- 150 g (1 1/4 cups) gluten-free flour blend (or sub plain flour if not gluten-free)
+- 150 g (1 ¼ cup) gluten-free flour blend (or sub plain flour if not gluten-free)

-- 2 heaped teaspoons baking power (ensure gluten-free if necessary)
+- 2 heaped teaspoons baking powder (ensure gluten-free if necessary)

-- 1/4 teaspoon bicarbonate of soda (baking soda)
+- ¼ teaspoon bicarbonate of soda (baking soda)

-- 1/2 teaspoon beetroot powder (optional - to add red colour)
+- ½ teaspoon beetroot powder (optional - to add red colour)

-- Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)
+- Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit).

-- Use a food processor, blender or hand-held stick blender to whizz the strawberries until completely smooth - you should end up with around 250ml (1 cup) strawberry purée
+- Use a food processor, blender or hand-held stick blender to whizz the strawberries until completely smooth - you should end up with around 250ml (1 cup) strawberry purée.

-- Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil)
+- Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil).

-Once melted, add the strawberry purée to the same bowl along with the lemon juice, maple syrup, vanilla, salt and ground almonds
+- Once melted, add the strawberry purée to the same bowl along with the lemon juice, maple syrup, vanilla, salt and ground almonds.

-- Sift in the flour, baking powder, bicarbonate of soda (and beetroot powder if using)
+- Sift in the flour, baking powder, bicarbonate of soda (and beetroot powder if using).

-Transfer mixture between two small greased baking tins lined with baking paper (I used two 7inch/18cm baking tins)
+- Transfer mixture between two small greased baking tins lined with baking paper (I used two 7inch/18cm baking tins).

-- Bake in oven for around 15 minutes until golden brown and an inserted skewer comes out clean
+- Bake in oven for around 15 minutes until golden brown and an inserted skewer comes out clean.

-- Once out the oven, immediately remove cakes from baking tins and transfer onto a wire rack to cool
+- Once out the oven, immediately remove cakes from baking tins and transfer onto a wire rack to cool.

 - You'll need to keep your tin of coconut milk in the fridge overnight for the rich creamy bit to separate from the watery bit at the bottom.
 Make sure it is full fat coconut milk, otherwise this separation won't happen and you won't be able to make this cream!

-- Open the tin upside down - the coconut cream will be at the bottom and you can just pour off the watery liquid (save this for adding to soups or smoothies)
+- Open the tin upside down - the coconut cream will be at the bottom and you can just pour off the watery liquid (save this for adding to soups or smoothies).

-- Place the thick, creamy part into a bowl
+- Place the thick, creamy part into a bowl.

-- Add the vanilla extract (and beetroot powder if using)
+- Add the beetroot powder (if using).

-- Use an electric whisk (or a manual one and a lot of elbow grease) to whip up the coconut cream until light and fluffy
+- Use an electric whisk (or a manual one and a lot of elbow grease) to whip up the coconut cream until light and fluffy.

-- Add the strawberry jam and carefully mix it in
+- Add the strawberry jam and carefully mix it in.

-- Once the sponges have cooled completely, place one sponge on a large plate or cake stand, and cover with half of the frosting
+- Once the sponges have cooled completely, place one sponge on a large plate or cake stand, and cover with half of the frosting.

-- Place other sponge on top and use the remaining frosting to cover the top
+- Place other sponge on top and use the remaining frosting to cover the top.

-- Best when fresh, but keeps well covered in the fridge for up to a few days
+- Best when fresh, but keeps well covered in the fridge for up to a few days.

 Disclosure: This posts contains affiliate links to Amazon.
-If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
+If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.